What is Plywood?

 - Warping is prevented

-- Lower risk of the plywood splitting, particularly when nails are inserted around the edges
+- Lower risk of the sheet splitting, particularly when nails are inserted around the edges

 What is Plywood used for?